 Let’s put this all together with a very serious example…

 Thanksgiving is drawing near and you, the owner of Tasteful Turkeys, a company that designs cute costumes for turkey owners, wants to send out a promotional mailer advertising your latest pilgrim costume.
 You have a budget for 50,000 postcards and 85,000+ customers in your database.
 You want to send this mailer to the best 45,000 contacts you have, as well as find 5,000 new prospects.

 Mary Gobble is an avid turkey fanatic that was a first-time customer six months ago and spent $1,000-$2,500 on some couture costumes.

 Dan Gizzard has been hanging around your contact list for a while.
 His last purchase was four years ago and has only purchased two times for accessories less than $100.

 Which one do you think would produce a better response for your mail campaign?

 It sounds simple – and it certainly can be if done correctly.
 Wading through and evaluating your contacts can seem like a daunting task, but it’s one worth doing so you can rest assured that you aren’t wasting time and money on customers who really aren’t going anywhere.

-We’re lucky – at Midwest Direct, we have a whole team of Data+ experts that love nothing more than seeing an RFM segmentation-driven direct mail campaign become a success!
-Contact them now and make those fourth quarter goals a reality.
+At Midwest Direct, we have a whole team of data experts that love nothing more than seeing an RFM segmentation-driven direct mail campaign become a success!
+Contact us now and make those fourth-quarter goals a reality.